-In 2017, the Head Office's 3 lines of defence completed an alignment of the operational risk management and assessment approaches, and adopted one common risk universe and taxonomy to manage operational risks.
+The Head Office's 3 lines of defence adopted one common risk universe and taxonomy, and a consistent risk assessment approach to manage operational risks.
 Risk and control self-assessment is conducted by each business or support unit to identify key operational risk and assess the effectiveness of internal controls.
 When control issues are identified, the units develop action plans and track the resolution of the issues.

 Operational risk events are classified in accordance with Basel standards.
 Such events, including any significant incidents that may impact the Branch's reputation, must be reported based on certain established thresholds.
-Key risk indicators with pre-defined escalation triggers are employed to facilitate risk monitoring in a forward looking manner.
+Key risk indicators with pre-defined escalation triggers are employed to facilitate risk monitoring in a forward-looking manner.